vitwit/cada/docs/integration.md

 3. Keeper and Relyer declaration

-Here's a step-by-step guide to integrating the availblob keeper and relayer into your Cosmos SDK application
+Here's a step-by-step guide to integrating the avail-da module keeper and relayer into your Cosmos SDK application

-Inside of the ChainApp struct, add the required availblob runtime fields.
+Inside of the ChainApp struct, add the required avail-da module runtime fields.

 ```sh
 type SimApp struct {